cryptool-org/cryptool1/readme-source.txt

-CrypTool 1.3.06 Beta 2  (2004-11-22)
+CrypTool 1.3.06 Beta 4  (2005-04-27)
 ~~~~~~~~~~~~~~~

-Readme for building CrypTool from the current sources.
+Readme for building CrypTool from the current C++ sources.

 Remarks:
 - The current release version 1.3.05 was built with Visual C++ 6.0.
 - The current beta can also be compiled with VS.net 2003, but certain
   runtime errors will appear yet.
 - Compared to the release version 1.3.05 the current beta contains the following additions:
-    - Online-Help files in HTML format instead in Winhelp format
+    - Online help files in HTML format instead in Winhelp format
     - Demo of side-channel attack
-    - Demo of challenge response and client-server authentication.
+    - Demo of challenge response and client-server authentication
+    - and a lot more (see Roadmap entry in left frame at www.cryptool.org).